- Role-based, attribute-based, & just-in-time access to infrastructure

 Access management matters.
 These days, large-scale data breaches make news headlines more often than celebrity breakups, and 61% of those breaches involve credential data.
 That’s clearly a problem, and the search for a solution is likely to leave you in a sea of acronyms.
-PIM, PAM, IAM… what’s the difference?
+PAM, IAM… what’s the difference?
 And what matters for your organization?

 Today, we’re going to unravel some of those distinctions, with a closer look at the access challenges posed by multi-cloud environments and the way tools can help you bring access management under control.